 - Magikarp Power: She is unskilled in her family's native magic, but on Saber's suggestion she tries Formalcraft (which she describes as "thaumaturgy for dummies").
 She finds that she has a natural talent for it, though what exactly that entails is left unclear.

 - Meganekko: A charmingly pretty girl who uses glasses.

 - Minor Living Alone: Since the rest of her family is dead, she lives by herself.

-- Parental Abandonment: Her father is dead by the hands of her sister Manaka, and her mother is completely unknown (but it's implied that she's dead too).
+- Parental Abandonment: Her father is dead by the hands of her sister Manaka, and her mother is mentioned in the prequel novels to have passed away sometime after giving birth to Ayaka.

 - World's Most Beautiful Woman: According to Archer, who considers her more beautiful than all the women of Uruk.

 Voiced by Chiwa Saito (teenager, OVA), Rui Tanabe (child, Fragments of Sky Silver Drama CD)

 The Second Master, with the title of Cherubim.
 She is under a curse that eventually takes her life.
 Her Servant is Lancer.

 - Curse: Was a victim of one as a kid which is said to come from her father, who cast it while dying "Die if you do not become a Master and get the Grail".
 It wasn't that easy: he apparently was mind-controlled into cursing her, then attempted to undo the curse with no success, and then was killed by the real culprit: Paracelsus, who betrayed the Reiroukans and put the mind control on his master.
 Misaya later fell victim to it.